trinker/termco/README.md

 increases in complexity.
 The network plot on the left shows the strength of relationships between tags, while the plot on the right shows the average number of other tags that co-occur with each regex tag.
-The unconnected nodes and shorter bars provide the best discriminatory power.
+The unconnected nodes and shorter bars represent the tags that provide the best discriminatory power, whereas the other tags have the potential to be redundant.

     tag_co_occurrence(model) %>%
         plot()